AWegnerGitHub/awegnergithub.github.io-content/2019_01_31_xps_thunderbolt_kernel_problem.md

 I've been putting off updating due to squeamishness involving touching the BIOS.
 If it goes poorly, it could make my day really stressful.

-It's current -50 with the windchill outside.
+It's currently -50 with the windchill outside.
 Schools are closed.
 Businesses are closed.
 Even the Post Office has said they aren't delivering mail because it's so cold.
-This sounds like the perfect time to perform and update.
+This sounds like the perfect time to perform an update.

 There was my mistake...

 After installing the update and rebooting the machine, the XPS froze as the Ubuntu login screen was loading.
 There was only a mouse cursor on an otherwise black screen.
 The mouse didn't respond to input from the touch pad or from a USB mouse.
 The keyboard didn't appear to be responding either.
-The external monitors weren't receiving a signal and finally, an attempt to SSH into the laptop failed.
+The external monitors weren't receiving a signal and, finally, an attempt to SSH into the laptop failed.

 ## Troubleshooting

 The laptop was entirely unresponsive.
 First step: "Did you reboot it?"
 Yes.
-I had to hold down the power button so it wasn't clean.
+I had to hold down the power button so it wasn't a clean reboot.
 The exact same symptoms occurred: Black screen with only a mouse cursor right before the login page loads.
 Doesn't respond to any input.

 Next, I unplugged everything.
 The laptop is plugged into a Thunder Bolt 16 docking station so that I can utilize two external